 Instructions

-- Add fruit, spinach, banana, yogurt, honey, and cashew butter to a blender.
+- Add fruit, spinach, banana, yogurt, honey (if using), and cashew butter (if using) to a blender jar.

 - Blend until smooth.

-- Add 1 tablespoon of granola into each popsicle mold.
+- Add 1 tablespoon granola to each of the 10 popsicle molds.

-- Pour the blueberry yogurt mixture in, filling just shy of the top.
+- Pour the fruit yogurt mixture into each mold on top of the granola, filling just shy of the top.

-- Top each popsicle with one more tablespoon of granola.
+- Top each popsicle with another tablespoon of granola.

 Notes

-This recipe produces approximately 2 cups of blueberry yogurt filling.
+This recipe produces approximately 2 cups of fruit yogurt filling.
 The number of popsicles it makes will depend on the size and type of popsicle mold used.
+It will make approximately 10 (3-ounce) popsicles.

 Use any type of nut or seed butter, or omit it all together.